 Navigate to the Incoming Authentication Section.

-Buddybuild will generate your Public Key, your Consumer Key and the Consumer callback URL.
+Buddybuild generates your Public Key, your Consumer Key, and the Consumer callback URL.
 Navigate to buddybuild, copy the above items from the JIRA Issues settings page and paste them into your JIRA Application.

 Use buddybuild as the consumer name.

 Now that you have JIRA configured, head back over to buddybuild and click on Connect JIRA account.